core-wg/oscore/draft-ietf-core-object-security.md

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
 The OSCORE option is added (see {{outer-options}}).

-6. Delete the attribute-value pair stored in step 7 of {{prot-req}}.

 ### Supporting Observe {#observe-prot-res}